Ethics | Evidence-Based Practice | Fall Prevention | Pain | Patient Education/Health Literacy |

 Performance Improvement is the concept of measuring the output of a particular process or procedure, then modifying the process or procedure to increase the output, increase efficiency, or increase the effectiveness of the process or procedure.

-A pressure ulcer is a localized injury to the skin and/or underlying tissue, usually over a bony prominence, as a result of pressure, or pressure in combination with shear and/or friction.
+A pressure injury is a localized injury to the skin and/or underlying tissue, usually over a bony prominence, as a result of pressure, or pressure in combination with shear and/or friction.
 A number of contributing or confounding factors are associated with formation of pressure ulcers.
-(National Pressure Ulcer Advisory Panel, 2011)
+(National pressure injury Advisory Panel, 2011)

 Process Improvement is a methodology that seeks to engage front line staff in the problem solving process.
 Process Improvement can involve clinical, as well as administrative functions and may occur in emergency rooms, inpatient settings, ambulatory practices or other hospital operational areas.